-Watch Susan Wallace perform a full session of hypnotherapy with a real client during the Double Diploma in Hypnotherapy and Mind Coaching.
+Watch Susan Wallace perform a full session of hypnotherapy with a real client during the Triple Diploma in Hypnotherapy, Mind Coaching and Online Therapy course.

 In this session you’ll meet my client Susan.
-Susan was learning hypnotherapy on our Double Diploma in Hypnotherapy and Mind Coaching.
-As part of the course, I demonstrate on my students and help them overcome their own personal challlenges.
+Susan was learning hypnotherapy on our Triple Diploma course.
+As part of the course, I demonstrate on my students and help them overcome their own personal challenges.

 In this case Susan presented with a driving phobia that caused her to feel anxious and nervous when she was driving.
-In particular she wanted to be able to come out into a solid wall of traffic.
-She wanted to assert herself and get out into the busy junction.
+In particular, she wanted to be able to come out into a solid wall of traffic.
+She wanted to assert herself and drive out into the busy junction.

-On the Double Diploma course use what I call the Master Session Template.
+On the Triple Diploma course we use what I call the Master Session Template.
 This is a structure for a therapy session that helps to keep the therapist focused on delivering a result or finding a solution.

 Case History and the Symptom Set